 Chief Shane McSheehy

-Chief Shane McSheehy is a proud member of the Pella Police Department and a veteran law enforcement officer with over 27 years of service.
-In 1993, he attended the Institute of Public Safety in Florida, where he graduated with honors.
+Chief Shane McSheehy is a proud member of the Pella Police Department and a veteran law enforcement officer, beginning his career in 1993.
+He attended the Institute of Public Safety in Florida, where he graduated with honors in 1993.
 During his law enforcement career, Chief McSheehy has attended over 3,500 hours of professional development training.
 He earned his Master of Science degree in Criminal Justice Administration from Columbia Southern University and a Master of Science degree in Management and Leadership from Western Governors University.
 Chief McSheehy is a graduate of the 135th Administrative Officers Leadership Course from the Southern Police Institute at the University of Louisville and commissioned as an honorable Kentucky Colonel.
 Chief McSheehy completed the Executive Leadership Course through the University of Notre Dame Mendoza College of Business.

 Chief McSheehy formerly served as a tactical operator for 22 years with over 12 years as the SWAT Commander.
 Throughout his career, Chief McSheehy has served not only as a Field Training Officer, task force operator, and Traffic Homicide Investigator, but has also supervised each of these specialized units.
 He has served in the Criminal Investigations Division as a property crimes detective, narcotics investigator, homicide investigator, Detective Sergeant, and Unit Commander.